zcorpan/html-parser-book/manuscript/2-parser.md

 This is an invalid-first-character-of-tag-name parse error.
 Emit a U+003C LESS-THAN SIGN character token.
 Reconsume in the data state.

-The input so far is `<p`, and the “p” falls into ASCII alpha clause.
-At this point a start tag token is created (but not yet emitted), and then the “p” is reconsumed in the *tag name state*:
+The input so far is `<p`, and the "p" falls into ASCII alpha clause.
+At this point a start tag token is created (but not yet emitted), and then the "p" is reconsumed in the *tag name state*:

-*Consume the next input character:
+Consume the next input character:

 U+0009 CHARACTER TABULATION (tab)
 U+000A LINE FEED (LF)